akashshuklacs/akashshuklacs.github.io/README.md

 # akashshuklacs.github.io
 Hello!
 I am Akash Shukla.
-I am a CS undergrad student and I am currently looking for job.
-You can see my work on my github page.
+I am a CS undergrad student and I am currently looking for a job.
+You can see my work through my github page.
 Website Coming Soon!